efduarte/pincello/sensor-reflexive-obstacle-FC-51.md

 # Reflexive Obstacle Sensor (FC-51)

 The FC-51 is a digital reflexive obstacle sensor.
-It is capable of detecting the presence of objects (or anything that reflects light, such as your hand) positioned from 2 to 30 centimeters from it, the actual distance is adjusted with the sensor's potentiometer.
+It is capable of detecting the presence of objects (or anything that reflects light, such as your hand) positioned from 2 to 30 centimeters from it.
 Keep in mind that the signal is binary, it will only inform the presence or absence of an object, not the distance.
 This sensor can be used to detect touchless interactions, such as reaching your hand towards the sensor without the need to actually touch it.

 ![FC-51 Circuit](_images/sensor-reflexive-obstacle-fc-51.png)